We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In the autism community, weighted blankets are often used by occupational therapists (OTs) to help calm or comfort restless or stressed individuals.
 They’re also used to help with the sleep and anxiety issues that are common in people with autism spectrum disorder.

 OTs and their patients alike seem to generally prefer the use of weighted blankets to regular blankets.
-However, the science-based benefits — and more specifically, benefits for children with autism — are significantly less clear.
+However, the science-based benefits — and more specifically, benefits for autistic children— are significantly less clear.
 Read on to learn more.

-The 1999 study, as well as more recent studies, found deep pressure stimulation to be beneficial to people with autism.
+The 1999 study, as well as more recent studies, found deep pressure stimulation to be beneficial to autistic people.
 However, no studies have shown that weighted blankets actually provide deep pressure stimulation.
 Instead they draw parallels between the sort of pressure the hug machine provided in the study and the fact that more weight must mean more pressure.

-The largest autism/weighted blanket-specific study included 67 children with autism, ranging in age from 5 to 16 years old.
+The largest autism/weighted blanket-specific study included 67 autistic children, ranging in age from 5 to 16 years old.
 Participants with severe sleep disorder showed no significant improvement in objective measurements of total sleep time, time to fall asleep, or frequency of waking.

 Subjectively, however, both the participants and their parents preferred the weighted blanket to the normal blanket.